bit-mx/data-entities/README.md

 ### data

-The getData method returns the data returned by the stored procedure as an array.
+The data method returns the data returned by the stored procedure as an array.

 ```php
 $data = $response->data();